Home Range Custom fonts Retail History Feedback

 JY&A logo

-Although most of JY&A Fonts' typefaces have been conceived by in-house staff, we're open to designs from independent designers all over the world.
-We're always on the lookout for typefaces that are expressive and have that extra something.
+We’re open to designs from independent designers all over the world.
+We’re always on the lookout for typefaces that are expressive and have that extra something.

 First, a JY&A Fonts typeface does not have to be a text typeface, nor does it have to be conservative.
 We welcome display types as much as text types.
 Second, we encourage designers to push the envelope.